-Everything we know about the Super Mario movie
+The Super Mario Bros.
+Movie: Trailer, cast, release date and more

-(Pocket-lint) - There's a Mario movie coming down the pike - this much we know, but there are plenty of details about the film that are still up in the air.
+We've had some trailers that feature gorgeous visuals, as well as reassuring fans that their worries about Chris Pratt voicing Mario himself could be unfounded.

-From its cast to when you can expect to actually watch it, we've gathered all the key facts for you right here.
+You can see these below, and find out everything we know about the film so far.

-Super Mario movie release date
+The Super Mario Bros.
+Movie release date

-We have a firm release date for the Mario movie - Nintendo announced that it was being delayed into early 2023 but thankfully supplied concrete dates.
+We have a firm release date for the Mario movie.
+After an initial delay, it has now been confirmed by Nintendo that it will hit US theatres on 7 April 2023.

-This is Miyamoto.
-After consulting with Chris-san, my partner at Illumination on the Super Mario Bros. film, we decided to move the global release to Spring 2023–April 28 in Japan and April 7 in North America.
-My deepest apologies but I promise it will be well worth the wait.— Nintendo of America (@NintendoAmerica) April 26, 2022
+The Super Mario Bros.
+Movie trailers

-That means you'll be able to watch the movie in theatres on 7 April 2023 in the US, with a UK date yet to be confirmed.
+The first teaser trailer premiered online on 6 October 2022 as part of a dedicated Nintendo Direct presentation.
+You can see it below.

-Super Mario movie trailers
+Right at the end of 2022, we got another longer look at the movie in the form of a full trailer that we've embedded below.

-Although the movie has been known about for quite a long time, we still haven't even seen a still from it, let alone a trailer.
+Another tiny slice of movie arrived on Twitter in late January 2023, giving us our first chance to hear Seth Rogen's take on Donkey Kong, as he slams Mario about in an arena.

-This leaves plenty open to speculation about what sort of art style the animated feature will employ, and how much we can expect it to look like various games in the long-running series.
-As soon as any screenshots or trailers debut, we'll add them here for you to check out.
+Again, it looks really fun and shows that the movie will be using suits from a whole range of Mario games.

-Super Mario movie cast
+The Super Mario Bros.
+Movie cast

 Nintendo got plenty of attention for its cast announcements around the movie in 2021, with a host of voice actors confirmed for the film.

 The most attention went to the central casting of Chris Pratt as Mario, which attracted some criticism due to how many movies the leading man has been in.
+However, after the teaser trailer aired, many fans started to accept that he could be a decent fit after all.

-Other fun bits of casting included Jack Black as a presumably irrepressible Bowser and megastar Anya Taylor-Joy as Peach.
+Other fun bits of casting include Jack Black as an irrepressible Bowser and megastar Anya Taylor-Joy as Princess Peach.
 You can find the full list of confirmed cast members below:

 - Chris Pratt as Mario